arrayfire/arrayfire/docs/pages/INSTALL.md

 [instructions listed here](https://github.com/arrayfire/arrayfire/wiki/Build-Instructions-for-Linux#general-dependencies).
 After this point, the installation should proceed identically to Ubuntu 14.10 or newer.

-If you are using ArrayFire on the Tegra-K1 also install these packages:

-    sudo apt-get install libatlas3gf-base libatlas-dev libfftw3-dev liblapacke-dev

 If your system has a CUDA GPU, we suggest downloading the latest drivers from NVIDIA in the form of a Debian package and installing using the package manager.
 At present, CUDA downloads can be found on the